 Creative Documentary Filmmaker | PhD Research Candidate

-I'm a producer/documentary filmmaker using film and digital technology for positive social change.
-I’ve made documentary films for Channel 4 and Carlton TV and have shown my work on FourDocs, Current TV, The Community Channel, art galleries, museums, conferences, film festival platforms and have toured the length and breadth of Cornwall promoting film in rural settings.
+I'm an award winning documentary filmmaker/producer using film and digital media for positive social change.
+I’ve made documentary films for Channel 4 and Carlton TV and have shown my work on Reel Stories, FourDocs, Current TV, The Community Channel, art galleries, museums, conferences, film festival platforms and have toured the length and breadth of Cornwall promoting film in rural settings.

 Born and brought up in North London with Italian parentage, my first professional job was at the prestigious Working Title Films (1994 - 1997).
 I moved to West Cornwall in 1997 to pursue my filmmaking career while also working at BBC and Channel 4 on short-term contracts.